HL7/davinci-epdx/temp/pages/_includes/HandlingDataProvenance.md

 Handling Provenance is an essential element in establishing confidence and trust as data is exchanged with other parties.
 The Provenance resource is used to document the source and handling of data.
 It documents the chain of custody of the information.

+The PDex IG will define Provenance examples that meet the needs of Health Plans.
+The value sets, including any new codes required, used to enable Health Plans to express Provenance Records will be supplied to the Security Work Group and others developing Provenance profiles as examples of real world requirements.

+Provenance requirements for the Payer Community may be a super-set of those of the Provider focused-argonaut community.

 Health Plans **SHOULD** accept and retain Provenance records received with data from other sources such as a Member-authorized Payer-to-Payer exchange.

 When a Health Plan forwards information as a FHIR Resource it **SHOULD** create or update a related Provenance record to reflect the original source, any subsequent data handlers or transformers and the action taken by the Health Plan in its handling of the data.